| The sections to be presented will

 cause has been removed.
 In the later situation pica

 may persist as a result of physiologic conditioning.
+In children ages eighteen to thirty-six

 months old pica may be considered normal with an incidence